100 Florida Trails®

 Old Cutler Trail (Miami-Dade Route #1) - This excellent 13.5 mile trail along historic Old Cutler Road links in the southern section with the Biscayne and Black Creek Trails, and in the northern section with the Commodore Trail.

-Oleta River State Park - Florida's largest urban park, it is well known for miles of off-road bicycling trails, but also includes a paved 2.5 mile bike trail that circles the park, a great way to explore.
+Oleta River State Park - A Florida eco-biking destination.
+Florida's largest urban park, it is well known for miles of off-road bicycling trails, but also includes a paved 3 mile bike trail that circles the park, a great way to explore.

 Palm Beach Lake Trail - Glimpse the lifestyles of the rich and famous biking along Palm Beach's Lake Trail.
 The 5 mile trail is on the west side of Palm Beach, along the Lake Worth Lagoon.